https://github.com/ruby-oauth/snaky_hash

 Made with contributors-img.

-Also see GitLab Contributors: https://gitlab.com/oauth-xx/snaky_hash/-/graphs/main
+Also see GitLab Contributors: https://gitlab.com/ruby-oauth/snaky_hash/-/graphs/main

 ๐ Versioning

-dropping support for a platform is both obviously and objectively a breaking change
+Dropping support for a platform can be a breaking change for affected users.

 To get a better understanding of how SemVer is intended to work over a project's lifetime,